 10 Car Mount

 Though most of people never use their SJ4000 as a dashcam, cam itself preforms quite good that way.
 There is even an option to set it up to work as a dash-cam.
 Car mount does not come in original packaging and has to be purchased additionally.
 There is no specific mount for the SJ4000.
 The only thing you should consider is the quality of the Suction Cup Adapter since you do nto want it to fall out while driving.
-I got a great deal for Car Adapter on GearBest.
-Since I frequently compare more cameras performance as a dash-cam, I bought 3 of these.
+I got a great deal for Car Adapter on Since I frequently compare more cameras performance as a dash-cam, I bought 3 of these.

 #9 Bike Stand